 So what of the way we get our vehicle information in the modern age?

 The internet has certainly opened up new and fantastic opportunities for all sorts of people.
+With internet options for rural areas now widely available, almost anyone can get online.
+Not only that, singular people have shaken entire industries with the power of the net.
 There’s no doubt that it has changed the way companies in many different sectors share information about their business and connect with their customers.
-Over all, that’s probably been a good thing, but it can also be a cause for concern.
+Overall, that’s probably been a good thing, but it can also be a cause for concern.

 Somewhere in the world, there’s a fat guy sitting at a computer in his y-fronts making a very substantial income from a product or service he doesn’t really know that much about – simply because he knows a) that it’s trending, and b) how to get a high search engine ranking.